enso-org/enso/gui/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!--
-Please ensure that you are using the latest version of BaseGL before reporting the bug!
+Please ensure that you are using the latest version of Enso IDE before reporting the bug!
 It may have been fixed since.
 -->